Umami Pot

 🕒 Total: 1 hr hr

 If you already have bonito dashi or another type of dashi, skip steps 3 and 4.
-In this case, use ⅔ cup (160 ml) of your dashi for 2 servings.
+In that case, use ⅔ cup (160 ml) of your dashi for 2 servings.

 takenoko-gohan_instruction-1